 The impact Covid-19 has had on the global economy cannot go unnoticed.
 The global pandemic has affected all aspects of our lives and sent shock waves through all sectors of the economy, causing disruptions of unprecedented magnitudes.
 The recruitment sector has not been spared, and it seems like the job market will never be the same again.
 In this article, we examine some of the ways in which Covid-19 is reshaping the recruitment sector.

 The economic impact of Covid-19 is generally negative; however, each sector of the economy has been affected differently.
 The hospitality, restaurant, and travel industries are among the hardest-hit sectors.
 As a result, businesses in these industries are making their employees redundant, and this has significantly reduced recruitment activity.
 On the other hand, the demand for healthcare workers is on the rise as the health care sector prepares to handle the worst-case scenario.
-Therefore, although the economy is struggling, the recruitment of health workers, such as nurses and doctors is on an uptrend.
+Therefore, although the economy is struggling, the recruitment of healthcare workers, such as nurses and doctors is on an uptrend.
 Other industries that are extensively hiring amid the Covid-19 pandemic include shipping and delivery services, online learning services, and grocery stores.

 Before the COVID-19 outbreak, the economy was doing relatively well, and unemployment was at its lowest in recent years.
 In fact, recruiters were struggling with the lack of talent, and attracting great candidates was a big challenge.
 At the onset of the pandemic, people were unwilling to change jobs, and statistics show that job applications across all industries fell by 47% in February 2020.
 However, things started changing quite rapidly, and by May 2020, unemployment had risen to 7.4 % in Europe and 15% in the US.
 Although changes in unemployment rates were drastic, they are short-term in nature, and things might normalize as various economic activities resume.